ziseSunny/BAMSNA/README.md

 ```

-User indexes and number of ground-truth for ACM-DBLP, Online-Offline, and Weibo-Douban:
+User indexes and number of ground-truth for ACM-DBLP, Online-Offline, Allmovie-IMDB, and Weibo-Douban:

 ```
 ACM-DBLP_0.2.npz: ACM (0~9871, 9872 users in total), DBLP (0~9915, 9916 users in total), ground-truth (1265 pos_pairs + 5060 neg_pairs = 6325 pairs in total)